 After the initial founding of Meng Sanctuary, VFAS has been able to add additional properties to its holdings, bringing its total acreage to over 100 acres.
 The most recent acquisition was of 3.25 acres from a purchase made possible by a neighbor, Mrs. Theresa Maag.
 As of 2013, the entire Stone Hill Greenway including the Pennsylvania State Game Lands has well over 650 acres of public accessible land.

-Over 52 types of fungus have been identified at Meng Sanctuary.
+Over 52 types of fungi have been identified at Meng Sanctuary.

 As part of the Stone Hill Greenway, Meng Sanctuary is an essential piece of one of the largest contiguous woodlands in Montgomery County.
 Additionally, it is a fundamental part of one of twelve Montgomery County Conservation Priority Landscapes, and is listed by the Appalachian Mountain Club as a “Pennsylvania Highland Critical Treasure Site”.